 4. Learn Italian Words Free

 You start by defining your Italian skill level from A1-C1.
 Then you jump right into lessons themed on everyday scenarios.
-In each lesson, you’ll learn 14 new words.
+In each session, you’ll learn 14 new words.

 The app also includes a flashcard dictionary and audio pronunciation.
 You can even set it to a listening-only mode so you can learn while exercising or doing housework.

-Here on our site, we advocate for employing the time you’re doing other tasks to also learn Italian.
+Here on our site, we advocate learning Italian passively while working on other tasks.
 It gives you more exposure to the language.
 And this results in learning faster.
 This app has a cool feature in which you can switch on background relaxation music.
 So having music with the audio pronunciation listening-only mode makes it perfect.
 Thus, there will be no excuse to commute without listening to Italian.

 Learn Italian Words Free is free for download for Android.
-All the program itself is free too.
+All the program is free too.

 It follows the same game style present in Duolingo but with an intriguing approach.
 Players fight against an Alien invasion.
-And the way to defeat them is correctly using the Italian you know.
+And the way to defeat them is by answering correctly in Italian.

-It’s an engaging platform.
-And users that need that additional push to get started will greatly benefit from it.
+The platform is engaging.
+And users that need that additional push to get started will benefit from it.

-Lessons have multiple choice exercises (involving Memriseand texts).
+Lessons have multiple choice exercises.
 They also have native speakers having conversations.
-Thus, it’s nice because it exposes you to the vocabulary you learned.
+Thus, you get exposed to the vocabulary you learned.
 And it does it by showing it employed in a natural context.
-So, they focus on teaching you 3 words per lesson.
+So, they focus on teaching you three words per lesson.